bpleines/ansible-infoblox/README.md

 Dynamically create host records in Infoblox using Ansible!

 A collection of roles featuring some of Infoblox's new integration in Core v2.5 to:
-1. Add a sequence of host records at the next available ip address
+1. Create zones and Add a sequence of host records at the next available ip address
-2. Restart the DNS service on the gridmaster
+2. Start the DNS service on the gridmaster
 3. Take a configuration snapshot
 4. Provision a gridmaster candidate
 5. Provision a gridmember